stanekTM/RX_nRF24_Motor_Servo/README.md

 ### LED mode
 * Normal mode, LED is lit
-* If the RX battery is low, the LED blink at 0.3s interval
+* If the RC receiver battery is low, the LED blink at 0.3s interval
 * If we lose RF data for 1 second, the LED blink at 0.1s interval (fail-safe)

 ### Arduino pins